pine64/website/content/documentation/Pinebook_Pro/Guides/Using the optional NVMe adapter.md

 ```

 Information for this feature, (on a Pinebook Pro), is a work in progress.
 It is enabled by default in latest Manjaro kernels and reported to work.
-On some NVME SSDS (WD), APST is compatible with limiting NVME maximum power: APST will work and not exceed maximum power state defined using
+On some NVME SSDs (WD), APST is compatible with limiting NVMe maximum power: APST will work and not exceed maximum power state defined using
 previous method.

 ## Using as data drive